 Law School Case Brief

-Was the cease and desist order issued by the FTC unenforceable based on the ground that it did not direct LabMD to cease committing an unfair act or practice within the meaning of Section 5(a)?
+Was the FTC’s order unenforceable because it did not direct LabMD to cease committing an unfair act or practice within the meaning of Section 5(a)?

 Access the full text case

 Not a Lexis Advance subscriber?
 Try it out for free.